 A large number of people who suffer from a substance use disorder have a mental illness and meth is no exception.
 Some, like anxiety, depression, and psychosis may be caused by meth abuse.
 When addiction occurs with a mental health disorder it’s called a dual diagnosis or co-occurring disorder.

-Our Texas dual diagnosis program for meth treatment can help a person find healing from both addiction and mental health problems.
+Our Texas co-occurring disorder program for meth treatment can help a person find healing from both addiction and mental health problems.

 Though there aren’t any FDA-approved medications to treat methamphetamine addiction at this time, behavioral therapies may be an effective meth abuse treatment.